HotWire Spark Plug Wire

 Question: Doesn’t a spark that hot melt a hole in the piston?

 Answer: No. A spark can never be too hot.
 All the thermal energy (heat) from the spark is absorbed by the fuel/air mixture, where it initiates combustion.
 Thermal energy (heat) created by the combustion, is converted to kinetic energy (piston travel).
-Since the HotWire spark improves the combustion efficiency, more of the thermal energy is converted to kinetic energy and the exhaust temperature is actually lower.
+Since the HotWire spark plug wire improves the combustion efficiency, more of the thermal energy is converted to kinetic energy and the exhaust temperature is actually lower.

 Question: Why does an engine benefit from a hotter spark?